json-schema-org/json-schema-spec/jsonschema-core.md

 intended for human consumers.
 This specification contains no requirements for the content of these errors.

+Output specifications which include errors SHOULD be written such that the sources (schema and instance) of a given error is easily identifiable and SHOULD use the terms defined by this document to do so.

 ### Annotations

 Many keywords are defined to produce annotations, whether intended for